Disclosure: This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases at no additional cost to you.

 That color might have worked for a lot of people but I am honestly over the grey color for interiors.
 It has been very popular for the last decade and has flooded the market.
 But it’s also what made this vanity look basic and builder-grade.
 I had in mind a warm tone beige color like accessible beige.
 Painting the vanity allowed me to pick exactly what I wanted and not compromise with my vision.
 For even more ideas, check out my post on How To Make A Cookie-Cutter Home Look Custom.

 The hardware on the original vanity was the other feature that made it look basic.
-The interior design world – and my home – has moved away from brushed nickel/polished chrome and toward brass finishes.
+The interior design world – and my home – has moved away from brushed nickel/polished chrome and toward brass and mixed metal finishes.
 I replaced my kitchen cabinet hardware with unlacquered brass but chose aged brass for the upper level of our home.

 Typically hardware is easy to change out but the placement of the pulls and knobs on this vanity made it impossible to replace with standard-sized hardware.
 Getting the cabinet hardware I wanted would have necessitated filling the existing holes and painting anyway.